marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise/README.md

 ## How to Run the Code
 To run this code locally on your machine by click on the green "code" drop down menu at the top of this page, then click "download zip" and unzip the contents in a local directory.
 Then, open either "Run_Code_Demo.m" or "Run_all_Figures.m" in MATLAB.
 Select the "editor tab" in Matlab and then select "run" (if prompted to Change Folder to the current directory by the Matlab editor, choose Change Folder, which is the highlighted option).

+## Code Demo - Program Details
-"Run_Code_Demo.m" generates the yellow line in Fig. 2b, which is $P_QPP$ versus time for a 3 micron nanowire.
+"Run_Code_Demo.m" generates the yellow line in Fig. 2b, which is $P_{QPP}$ versus time for a 3 micron nanowire.
 This is a key numerical result in the paper.
 Run_code_demo run time (tested on a Macbook bro): 4 minutes

+## Run All Figures - Program Details
 "Run_all_Figures.m" generates all numerical results and corresponding figures presented in the paper.

 Run_all_figures run time: >72 hours.